 “Lieutenant Miral, try to block any energy incoming causing psychic attacks. while Cañete scans for them.”

 “Aye, sir,” muttered Miral.
-“Uhhh.. whoever you are, sir.”
-She says looking at your uniform.
+“Uh… whoever you are, sir.”
+She was looking at Mungar’s different Starfleet uniform style.

 “I’m Lt.
 Cmdr.
 Jora Mungar, nice to have your help, all of you, ladies and gentlemen.”